-What is the Connected Factory?
+What is a Connected Factory Solution?

-We don’t have to wonder what’s happening when a machine runs, because we now have the communication infrastructure and analytical techniques to turn operational data into insights.
+With connective technology, we don’t have to wonder what’s happening when a machine runs, because we now have the communication infrastructure and analytical techniques to turn operational data into insights.

 We don’t have to wonder what operators are doing on the line, because manufacturing applications and seamless human-machine-interfaces help us understand the human component of production.

 So what this means is that workers aren’t just digitally connected.
-In reality, they also have the ability to draw on their years of experience in manufacturing to shape production in a meaningful and impactful ways.
+In reality, they also have the ability to draw on their years of experience in manufacturing to shape production in meaningful and impactful ways.